jonathanduvan/jondgonzalez-blog-app/README.md

 # Blog App

-This app makes crude API calls to cs52 apis in order to: create update delete fetch post by id fetch all posts
+This app makes crude API calls to cs52 apis in order to: create, update, delete, fetch post by id, and fetch all posts